Yiwei Xu, Ph.D.

 Social and Psychological Impacts of Generative AI

-Xian, L., Li, L., Xu, Y., Zhang, B. Z., & Hemphill, L. (forthcoming).
-Landscape of generative AI in global news: Topics, sentiments, and spatiotemporal analysis.
-Proceedings of the International AAAI Conference on Web and Social Media (ICWSM’24)
+Xian, L., Li, L., Xu, Y., Zhang, B. Z., & Hemphill, L. (2024).
+Landscape of Large Language Models in global English news: Topics, sentiments, and spatiotemporal analysis.
+Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 18(1), 1661-1673.

 Understanding Online Information Behaviors during Health Crises